appwrite/appwrite/rfc.md

 ### Tests (UI, Unit, E2E)
-We need to add test how to be able to mock the data better, currently mocks are hardcoded. exept mongo db where I was able to add sleep condition in queries.
+We need to add test how to be able to mock the data better, currently mocks are hardcoded. except mongo db where I was able to add sleep condition in queries.
 <!-- How will we test this feature? -->